TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

       value_template: "{{ states.input_text.lr_ac_temp_text.state }}"
 ```
 ##### Template cover
-After disguising the *input_text* with a *sensor*, you can't actually edit the "sensor" value, so add a cover with the template platform to not only control the value of the temperature, but also to limit the range of the allowed temperatures with you ac unit, my unit supports 16-32 celsius degrees, you can change these values for what ever is supported in your unit:</br>
+After disguising the *input_text* with a *sensor*, you can't actually edit the "sensor" value, so add a cover with the template platform to not only control the value of the temperature, but also to limit the range of the allowed temperatures with you ac unit, my unit supports 16-32 Celsius degrees, you can change these values for what ever is supported in your unit:</br>
 ```yaml
 # covers.yaml
 - platform: template